- LAST REVIEWED: 03 March 2020

 Sandin, Per.
 1999.
 Dimensions of the precautionary principle.
 Human and Ecological Risk Assessment 5.5: 889–907.

 Compilation and analysis of definitions given by seventeen different agencies.
-Notes how definitions vary in precision and strength, but include as components threat, uncertainty, action, and mandate.
+Notes how definitions vary in precision and strength but includes as components threat, uncertainty, action, and mandate.

 Principle 15 defines the precautionary approach as: Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.